-Now then.
-My first point: the complete and accurate paradigm embodied in the Life Wheel makes it possible to distinguish the qualitative/functional differences between morality/ethics and virtue.
+Now then, to the point: the complete and accurate paradigm embodied in the Life Wheel makes it possible to distinguish the differences between morality, ethics and virtue.

-For this reason, the importance of acquiring/restoring a complete and accurate paradigm to common understanding is top priority matter of human survival.
-Put another way, without agreement upon a complete and correct paradigm, a community of shared, effective communication based on common understanding is not possible.
-(Who do you suppose would actively promote this negative/destructive outcome, and why?
+This is one reason why restoring a complete and accurate paradigm to common understanding is a matter of human survival.
+For without agreement upon a complete and correct paradigm, a community of shared, effective communication is not possible.
+(Who would actively promote this negative/destructive outcome, and why?
 Who stands to benefit?)

-[Coincidentally, I heard Dr. Peterson say the significance of Christ’s being a carpenter is that he had to do good work – build houses that stay standing.
+Dr. Peterson says the significance of Christ’s being a carpenter is that he had to do good work – build houses that stay standing.
 Agreed.
-However, in addition, I believe the Aramaic word for “carpenter” is the equivalent of the Old English “joiner,” meaning one who connects all the pieces together – one who has the ability to unify/assemble separate parts into a single, coherent whole.
-It has also been said that he came to link Heaven and Earth.
-Interesting.
-Food for thought.
-Just saying.]
+In addition, however, historically a “carpenter” is “joiner,” meaning one who connects all the pieces together – one who has the ability to unify separate parts into a single, coherent whole.
+The Life Wheel which links center to surface in an infinite loop represents this reality.

 Essay 54.
 VIRTUE